Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- All personnel are trained on why and how to support breastfeeding/bodyfeeding, milk expression, and milk courier service.
+- All prison and jail personnel are trained on why and how to support breastfeeding/bodyfeeding, milk expression, and milk courier service

-- Milk expression with milk courier (e.g. Mama’s Mobile Milk) is arranged for the breastfeeding/bodyfeeding parent.
+- When baby is not staying at the facility, milk expression with milk courier (e.g. Mama’s Mobile Milk) is arranged for the breastfeeding/bodyfeeding parent

-- Medical care to the breastfeeding/bodyfeeding parent is provided by a skilled lactation professional to prevent and/or treat any lactation concerns.
+- Medical care required by the incarcerated breastfeeding/bodyfeeding parent is provided by a skilled lactation professional to prevent and/or treat any lactation concerns

 Mental Health Care